uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid Side Effects (part 2)
-In JavaScript, primitives are passed by value and objects/arrays are passed by reference.
+In Ruby, primitives are passed by value and objects/arrays are passed by reference.
 In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this